 Storage monitoring that's up to par with existing enterprise tools is also a missing element, according to Pete Johnson, an engineer at Hewlett-Packard Co.
 (HP).
 For example, if users today want to get the average age or size of objects in a Swift storage container, that information has to be gathered through individual queries; that process needs to be raised to the level of existing storage management tools used in enterprises, Johnson said.

-Enterprises, however, shouldn't necessarily hold their breath waiting for
+Enterprises, however, shouldn't necessarily hold their breath waiting for low-level monitoring to become part of core OpenStack.

 "It doesn't really make sense for us to build it," said Josh McKenty, OpenStack Foundation board member and CEO at Piston Cloud Computing Inc. "But we're also hard-pressed to pick which [existing open source monitoring tool] to include."